splch/slc.is/posts/creatingMySite.md

 Distributed networks are an amazing technology, and I was drawn to IPFS hosting.
 I used [Pinata](https://www.pinata.cloud/) to pin my new site, but when I tried using an HTTP request for a different page, it _failed_.
 Instead of fetching pages dynamically, I created a site that downloaded every page on load.
 This was **not** scalable.
 The method I ended up using for posts was incredibly simple, though.
 All I needed to do was create a javascript file and import it into `main.js`.

-While still hosting on IPFS, I connected my GitHub <abbr title="Repository">repo</abbr> to Pinata and enjoyed automatic deployment; however, this was nearing my interest in [Go](https://go.dev).
+While still hosting on [<abbr title="ipfs://QmcHWkXpaBs8QB6EWBAWGANAsyq2gGhBQzosUsJECgyowm">IPFS</abbr>](https://cloudflare-ipfs.com/ipfs/QmcHWkXpaBs8QB6EWBAWGANAsyq2gGhBQzosUsJECgyowm), I connected my GitHub <abbr title="Repository">repo</abbr> to Pinata and enjoyed automatic deployment; however, this was nearing my interest in [Go](https://go.dev).
 I saw how effective Go was for serving, so I decided to take my site off the IPFS network and deploy with Go.

 Now that I had a house-hold server hosting my website, I could begin to move toward a scalable design.
 Slowly but surely, I converted all posts to pure <abbr title="Markdown">.md</abbr> files and handled `GET` requests from the server.
 At that point I had a fully functioning Go server, but I wasn't finished yet.